GitLab Merge Blocked: Source Branch Behind Target

 • Ensures you’ve tested against the latest production code

-• Forces you to resolve any potential conflicts before merging
+• Forces conflict resolution before merging

-• Pipelines must succeed: Requires CI to pass
+• Pipelines must succeed: CI must pass

 • Source branch must be up to date: Blocks if behind target